blackhillsinfosec/EventLogging/DEFCON4/README.md

+# Notice
+This repo is no longer maintined as of April 2024

 # DEFCON4
 DEFCON4 contains guidance for Increased Security Measures.
 This guidance is intended to setup foundational logging principals which will be built upon in DEFCON3